 Your garage door is exposed to the elements all year, like the rest of your home’s exterior.
 Hence, a fresh coat of paint can increase your home’s curb appeal while extending its useful life.
 Your home’s exterior can look new at a relatively low cost and with very little work by simply painting your old garage door.
-Additionally, painting is another aspect of garage door maintenance and an ideal way to hide rusted, chipped paint of doors spoiling your home’s curb appeal.
+Additionally, painting is another aspect of garage door maintenance.
+It is an ideal way to hide rusted, chipped paint of doors spoiling your home’s curb appeal.

-If your garage door needs a paint job, you may be tempted to paint it yourself.
-While painting a garage door may seem simple, there are many things to consider before selecting the right paint and applying it to a garage door.
-Thus, it is best to hire a professional like Titan Garage Doors Lincoln NE when preparing and painting a garage door instead of doing it yourself.
+If your garage doors need a paint job, you may be tempted to paint it yourself.
+While painting them may seem simple, there are many things to consider.
+Before you begin, you must select the right paint and clean your garage door.
+Thus, hiring a Titan Garage Doors Lincoln NE professional when preparing and painting a garage door instead of doing it yourself is best.

 Painting a Garage Door: Your Step-By-Step Guide

-Before painting your garage door, here are a few essential steps to follow for a refreshed look that will last for years:
+Before you start, here are a few essential steps to follow for a refreshed look that will last for years:

 Choosing the wrong paint is among the most common mistakes individuals make when a garage door needs to be painted.
-Vinyl, aluminum, wood, and other materials are used to make garage doors, so it is crucial to get the right exterior paint for the job.
-Check the brand and label carefully before buying to ensure you get the right garage door paint and primer suitable for the material and the project.
+Vinyl, aluminum, wood, and other materials are used to make garage doors.
+So it is crucial to get the right exterior paint for the job.
+Check the brand and label carefully before buying one.
+This ensures you get the right paint and primer suitable for the material and the project.

-The exterior of your home and garage door may become particularly unclean if it is next to a busy street.
-Wash your garage door completely because you do not want the dust to contaminate the fresh paint.
-All you need for this is a bucket of water and, if you have access to one, a hose.
-You might wish to rent a power washer if your garage doors are very filthy.
+Your home’s exterior, including your garage door, may become particularly unclean if it is next to a busy street.
+Wash them completely because you do not want the dust to contaminate the fresh paint.
+All you need for this is a bucket of water and a hose if you have access to one.
+You may need to rent a power washer if your garage doors are very filthy.

 Lay down a drop cloth to catch drips after washing the door and before painting to prevent paint from getting on the cement.
-Use a rag to dry the door and make sure to get into all the crevices.
-The gaps between the panels will dry more effectively if the door is allowed to air dry completely with the door open.
-When painting a wooden garage door, inspect the smoothness after drying to see if you need to resand.
+Use a rag to dry the door, and get into all the crevices.
+The gaps between the panels will dry quickly and completely if the door is left open.
+When painting a wooden door, inspect the smoothness after drying to see if you need to sand it.